panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 ### 1.1 Regular function

-Inside of a regular JavaScript function, `this` value (aka the execution context) is dynamic.
+Inside a regular JavaScript function, `this` value (aka the execution context) is dynamic.

 The dynamic context means that the value of `this` depends on *how* the function is invoked.
 In JavaScript, there are 4 ways you can invoke a regular function.

-During a *simple invocation* the value of `this` equals to the global object (or `undefined` if the function runs in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)):
+During a *simple invocation* the value of `this` equals the global object (or `undefined` if the function runs in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)):

 ```javascript
 function myFunction() {